 Method 2: Using A Household Dryer At Low Temperature

-Using a household drying machine at low temperature
+Using a household drying machine at a low temperature

 If you want to fluff your pillows in the dryer without using tennis balls, you can try using a household dryer.
 This method is simple and does not require any special equipment.
 All you need is a drying machine and a few minutes of your time.

 The main advantage of using a household dryer is that it is quick and easy.
 Additionally, this method is gentle on your pillows and will not damage them.